N8sGit/nn_tracing/README.md

 I'm still playing around with what kind of data should go where, so expect this layout to change.

 ## Analysis
 Everything comes together in ``analysis.ipynb``.
-This is where the traced model is outputedded and prepared for analysis
+This is where the traced model is outputed and prepared for analysis

 - **Meta-modeling**
 The next thing that comes to mind is to how to actually analyze the model's metadata using machine learning and other types of analysis.